henrypoydar/lighthouse-pm/README.markdown

 project with ticket-level time tracking.
 YMMV.

 ### TODO:
-* Finish spec'd methods
-* Add inline editing of ticket titles
+* Move initial connection out of the lighthouse_project model
 * Consider interstitial/progress indicator for initial load times
 * Support for other time units